snez17/discrete-optimization-tasks/README.md

 # BRIEF CV

 Hi!
 I'm a 23-year-old HSE student majoring in economics, with a keen interest in data analytics.
 I have focused on learning applied statistics and mathematics.
-For this I use data-oriented libraries such as Pandas, sklearn, Numpy, SciPy, PulP, matplotlib, etc.
+For that I use data-oriented libraries such as Pandas, sklearn, Numpy, SciPy, PulP, matplotlib, etc.
 Currently, I'm a graduate program student at Center of Mathematical Finance and School of Analytics.
-Below, I will list the files that contain my projects.
+Below, I will list my work examples.

 1. "SCM analytics PuLP" (September 2023)